ki4jgt/Book-of-the-Damned/README.md

 The greatest surgeon in the world abuses his wife.
 Do you imprison him?
 How many children will die because of you?
 If he beats his wife to death, how many will go uninspired, having never seen her art?
 What you do to one, you do to all.

 Be responsible in your dealings.

+# On God

+There seems to be an order to all of this.
+Just as the desire for cohesion eventually arose from randomness -- it was the only thing which could -- so too do pre-established rules arise.
+And we seem not to be able to proceed without acknowledging them.
+A desire for cohesion and stasis from fundamental elements, before life can begin.
+All coming from the freedom of absolute randomness.

+Call this God, or science.
+In absolute chaos, there are rules.
+And as these rules reach down to us, we reach up to them, standing upon the shoulders of giants.

 Book of the Damned  by Anonymous is marked CC0 1.0 Universal.
 To view a copy of this mark, visit https://creativecommons.org/publicdomain/zero/1.0/